Regional Development Advisory Council

 Alison Sheridan (Chairperson)

-Professor Sheridan is Professor Emeritus at the University of New England (UNE).
-Professor Sheridan holds a Bachelor of Agricultural Economics (Hons) from the University of Sydney and PhD in Management from the University of New England.
+Professor Sheridan is Emeritus Professor at the University of New England (UNE).
+Professor Sheridan holds a Bachelor of Agricultural Economics (Hons) from the University of Sydney and PhD in Management from the University of New England (UNE).

 Professor Sheridan has been based in regional NSW for 35 years and was previously head of UNE’s Business School.
 In this role she led the establishment of the UNE Smart Region Incubator and co-led the development of the Master of Economic and Regional Development course.
 Professor Sheridan is currently a director of Regional Australia Bank and Homes North Community Housing.

-She has published more than 100 peer reviewed papers and co-authored the book Entrepreneurship in Regional Communities.
-She is a Principal Fellow of the Higher Education Academy, a graduate of the Australian Institute of Company Directors and Life Fellow of the Australian and New Zealand Academy of Management
+Professor Sheridan has published more than 100 peer-reviewed papers and co-authored the book Entrepreneurship in Regional Communities.
+She is a Principal Fellow of the Higher Education Academy, a graduate of the Australian Institute of Company Directors and Life Fellow of the Australian and New Zealand Academy of Management.

 Alison Stone

-Ms Stone is currently Chair of PrimeSafe in Victoria and was previously a member of the Commonwealth Government’s Forest Industry Advisory Council and on the NSW Wentworth Park Sporting Complex Trust.
-Ms Stone holds a Masters in Environmental Studies from Melbourne University and a Bachelor of Economics from ANU.
+Based in the Hunter region, Ms Stone is also the Chair of PrimeSafe (Victoria), and was previously a member of the Commonwealth Government’s Forest Industry Advisory Council.
+Ms Stone holds a Masters in Environmental Studies from Melbourne University, and a Bachelor of Economics from Australian National University.

 Dianna Somerville (Ex-officio member)